-The Fair Work Commission will be able to deal with disputes promptly, including by issuing stop orders
+The Fair Work Commission is able to deal with disputes promptly, including by issuing stop orders

-Parties will have to try to resolve a dispute between them at the workplace level.
-If they cannot, an employer or employee (or a person or industrial association representing them) will be able to apply to the Commission to resolve the dispute.
+Parties have to try to resolve a dispute between them at the workplace level.
+If they cannot, an employer or employee (or a person or industrial association representing them) is able to apply to the Commission to resolve the dispute.

-The Commission will be able to make an order, or deal with the dispute as it considers appropriate, to resolve the dispute (other than ordering the payment of a pecuniary amount).
+The Commission is able to make an order, or deal with the dispute as it considers appropriate, to resolve the dispute (other than ordering the payment of a pecuniary amount).
 This includes dispute resolution by mediation, conciliation, making a recommendation, or expressing an opinion.
 If both parties agree, the Commission may arbitrate the dispute.

-The Commission will be able to make orders to stop employees from unreasonably refusing contact; or to stop employers adversely treating an employee or requiring them to continue to accept work-related contact (when an employee's refusal is not unreasonable).
+The Commission is able to make orders to stop employees from unreasonably refusing contact; or to stop employers adversely treating an employee or requiring them to continue to accept work-related contact (when an employee's refusal is not unreasonable).